-If you’ve hung around the IT world the past few years, you’ve probably heard the term ‘digital transformation.’
+If you’ve hung around the IT world over the past few years, you’ve probably heard the term ‘digital transformation.’
 It seems like everyone’s talking about it.
 But that’s about where it ends, talking about it.
 Not many companies are actually doing it, and if they are, there’s a good chance they’re struggling with it.
 Out of the millions of companies in the world, only a handful have not only done it but done it right.

 So why are companies struggling to digitally transform?
 It comes down to people.
 You’d think technology is the answer, but it’s people.
 Most change initiatives fail due to cultural inertia, with 46% of CIOs reporting culture as the biggest barrier to success.
 One of the biggest puzzle pieces required to successfully embark on the digital transformation journey is a function of people with a plan.
 Establish this, and you’re miles ahead of most.
 That’s where the Centre of Excellence (CoE) comes in—it’s the puzzle piece most companies are missing.
 But before we dive into the Centre of Excellence, it’s important to understand the motivation behind a digital transformation.